F1-Buddy/f1buddy-python/README.md

 - [ ] 2020 season data is odd (example styrian gp, 2020 round 2)
 - [ ] telemetry will bug out and display nothing for a graph if called upon multiple times in quick succession
 - [ ] calling consistency more than once with the same args throws an error
-- [ ] /avgpos will not generate a new graph after the race has occurred, if previously generated on same race weekend (e.g. generated on quali day, but will not update even after the race has occurred)
+- [x] /avgpos will not generate a new graph after the race has occurred, if previously generated on same race weekend (e.g. generated on quali day, but will not update even after the race has occurred) (fixed, probably)
 - [ ] may need to call /fl a couple of times after first call to get output